 The Department of Politics offers four Departmental Tracks that provide more focused guidance to students who wish to address themes that bridge the sub-fields.
 They include the following:

-- Program in American Ideas and Institutions
+- Track in American Ideas and Institutions

-- Program in Political Economy
+- Track in Political Economy

 All courses taken to satisfy a track must be a on a graded basis and will factor into the Honors calculation.

 Please note: The degree will read A.B. in Politics and unlike University Certificates, the departmental track will not appear on the transcript.
 Concentrators who successfully complete the track's requirements will receive a departmental attestation on Class Day.